Self-isolation (quarantine) information for international arrivals

 You cannot leave your accommodation when you are in quarantine.
 You need to make a plan so you have money to buy essential goods and services online, like groceries, takeaway foods and other deliveries.
 Make sure you have a credit card, debit or prepaid debit card, with sufficient funds to see you through your first few weeks.

 The current situation can cause financial pressures for students.
 For information on ways the University can help you check out the money support page, or contact the Money Advice team by emailing firstname.lastname@example.org.

 If you are worried about paying your rent you can contact the accommodation team by emailing email@example.com to discuss and review your payment plan.

 Make a self-isolation plan

-Before travelling to the University of Stirling, you must have adequate proof that you will be able to self-isolate for two weeks, away from vulnerable people, and with access to the necessities of life.
+Before travelling to the University of Stirling, you must have adequate proof that you will be able to self-isolate for 10 days, away from vulnerable people, and with access to the necessities of life.
 This may be asked for during the visa application process.